Vizzuality/gfw-doc-api/source/includes/api/_jiminy.md

 **/jiminy?sql=select <columns> from <dataset.slug or dataset.id> limit <number>**

-In order to retrieve the mentioned information, the name of the columns that you want obtain the data from, are required.
+In order to retrieve the mentioned information, the name of the columns that you want to obtain the data from, are required.

 <aside class="notice">
 Remember — It is mandatory to set a limit value.
 If you don't set it, and the dataset contains a lot of data, jiminy will try to obtain all data at once, which can produce performance issues.